Masturbation. Jerking off. Self-pleasuring. Beating your meat.

 It’s about feeling, experiencing, and enjoying yourself and your partner’s bodies.

-And while having the ability to control if or when you ejaculate is important (some degree of sexual stamina matters), it isn’t the primary purpose of sexual play.
+And while having control over if/when you ejaculate is important, it isn’t the primary purpose of sexual play.

 Conscious masturbation allows you to retrain your body and mind’s previous conditioning that sex is a means to an end, and reminds you that pleasure is it’s own reward.
 It’s the journey and not the destination.

-If sex were a road trip, then it isn’t about getting where you need to go, so much as it is about enjoying the beautiful scenery outside of your car window along the way.
+Think of sex as if it were a road trip.
+It isn’t about getting where you need to go, so much as it is about enjoying the beautiful scenery outside of your car window along the way.

 Regularly engage in conscious masturbation to remind yourself that pleasure is the point.